---kafka-cluster-id string REQUIRED: Kafka cluster ID for scope of ACL commands. --allow ACL permission to allow access. --deny ACL permission to restrict access to resource. --principal string REQUIRED: Principal for this operation with User: or Group: prefix. --host string REQUIRED: Set host for access.
-Only IP addresses are supported. (default "*") --operation string REQUIRED: Set ACL Operation to: (all, alter, alter-configs, cluster-action, create, delete, describe, describe-configs, idempotent-write, read, write). --cluster-scope Set the cluster resource.
+--kafka-cluster-id string REQUIRED: Kafka cluster ID for scope of ACL commands. --principal string REQUIRED: Principal for this operation with User: or Group: prefix. --operation string REQUIRED: Set ACL Operation to: (all, alter, alter-configs, cluster-action, create, delete, describe, describe-configs, idempotent-write, read, write). --host string REQUIRED: Set host for access.
+Only IP addresses are supported. (default "*") --allow ACL permission to allow access. --deny ACL permission to restrict access to resource. --cluster-scope Set the cluster resource.
 With this option the ACL grants access to the provided operations on the Kafka cluster itself. --consumer-group string Set the Consumer Group resource. --transactional-id string Set the TransactionalID resource. --topic string Set the topic resource.
 With this option the ACL grants the provided operations on the topics that start with that prefix, depending on whether the --prefix option was also passed. --prefix Set to match all resource names prefixed with this value. --context string CLI context name.

--h, --help Show help for this command. -v, --verbose count Increase verbosity (-v for warn, -vv for info, -vvv for debug, -vvvv for trace).
+-h, --help Show help for this command. --unsafe-trace Equivalent to -vvvv, but also log HTTP requests and responses which may contain plaintext secrets. -v, --verbose count Increase verbosity (-v for warn, -vv for info, -vvv for debug, -vvvv for trace).